Prosecco & Petals

 When shortlisting wedding DJs, it is worth paying particular attention to the below so you can shortlist effectively:

 When you have a couple of preferred DJs, it is then worth contacting them each individually to arrange a Skype chat and a time to see them DJ live.
 Make sure to include these questions when chatting:

 Once you have found a DJ right for your wedding day, it is recommended to book early to avoid disappointment.
 Booking will typically involve paying a deposit and then paying the remaining balance nearer to your wedding date.

-One of the biggest luxuries of choosing a live DJ is in delegating the stress of song selection to them.
-They are the professionals who will have a good understanding of what gets a wedding party dancing.
-However, to ensure that they do play some of the songs that mean a lot to you, it recommended to make a list of up to ten tracks you would like to hear and ten tracks you'd want to skip.
+One of the biggest benefits of choosing a wedding DJ is in delegating the stress of song selection to them.
+They will have a good understanding of what gets a wedding party dancing.
+However, it is still wise to tell your wedding DJ:

-Designate a member of your bridal party to update the DJ on the running order. wedding timings often change over the course of the day, and it is essential to get the DJ announcing your first dance and starting music as soon as the wedding breakfast is over.
+Designate a member of your bridal party to update the DJ on the running order.
+Wedding timings often change over the course of the day, and it is essential to get the DJ announcing your first dance and starting music as soon as the wedding breakfast is over.
 Lastly, once your DJ is up and running, ensure that they are provided with refreshments to keep them going and in a good mood.

 Many couples prefer to entirely select all their wedding music and cut costs by just asking their venue to recommend someone to play their music.